whitewater-guide/gorge/README.md

 Some tests require postgres.
 You cannot run them inside docker container (unless you want to mess with docker-inside-docker).
 They're excluded from main test set, I run them using `make test-nodocker` from host machine or CI environment.

 ### Writing scripts

 Here are some recommendations for writing scripts for new sources

+- Examine `testscripts` package, which contains simplest test scripts.
+Then examine existing scripts.
+Some of them process JSON and CSV sources, other parse raw HTML pages.
 - Write tests, but when testing, **do not use** calls to real URLs, because unit tests can flood upstream with requests
 - Round locations to 5 digits precision [link](https://en.wikipedia.org/wiki/Decimal_degrees), round levels and flows to what seems reasonable
 - When converting coordinates, use `core.ToEPSG4326` utility function.
 It uses [PROJ](https://proj.org/) internally